Tuberculosis

 - TB risk increases with close exposure, immunocompromise, HIV, substance use, crowded living settings, and residence in high-prevalence regions.

-- TB diagnostics combine skin or blood screening with imaging and microbiologic testing, including AFB-focused sputum testing and culture.
+- TB diagnostics combine skin or blood screening with imaging and microbiologic testing; sputum testing is the conclusive pathway for pulmonary disease confirmation.

 - Active TB requires prolonged multidrug therapy and strict airborne transmission precautions until noninfectious criteria are met.